 Full text of the UAE's Constitution can be found in English on the legislations portal and the MoJ mLegislation app (available on iTunes and Android).

 Application of laws

-The UAE has adopted a codified system of laws which is transparent and published upon its approval.
-Ignorance of the law is no excuse in courts.
+The UAE has adopted a codified system of laws, which is transparent and protects the rights of all individuals.
+The UAE’s Constitution includes the following provisions: